logisim-evolution/logisim-evolution/docs/style.md

-# Coding style #
+# Logisim-evolution code style #

-Logisim-evolution uses `Google Java Style` code style as provided with the `CodeStyle` static anaylyzer too, with a few checks disabled as specified in `suppressions.xml` config file.
+Logisim-evolution uses `Google Java Style` code style as provided with the `CodeStyle` static anaylyzer tool, with a few checks disabled as specified in `suppressions.xml` config file.

 # Using Logisim style with InteliJ Idea #